kelvinagyareyeboah/ChatChain/README.md

- for perse**: Built with vanilla JavaScript, HTML, CSS, and Motoko for easy customization.
+avaScript, HTML, CSS, and Motoko for easy customization.

 ---